 DARPA wants to monitor plants remotely for signs of a chemical or electromagnetic attack.
 Using satellites, unmanned aerial vehicles (UAVs) and other technologies, DARPA hopes to use plants as an early detection system.
 If the plants show signs of stress caused by such an attack, it can give the military a heads up.

 DARPA says it will genetically engineer plants to respond to biological and environmental stimuli.
 If successful, the military can then monitor these plants to determine if and when an attack occurs.
-It’s important to note, however, that genetically engineering plants requires a methodical approach to ensure it doesn’t damage the plants’ ability to survive in its natural environment.
+It’s important to note, however, that genetically engineering plants require a methodical approach to ensure it doesn’t damage the plants’ ability to survive in its natural environment.
 If a plant loses one of its defense mechanisms, for instance, it may cease to thrive; thus, negating its potential benefits for use in military applications.

 “Plants are highly attuned to their environments and naturally manifest physiological responses to basic stimuli such as light and temperature, but also in some cases to touch, chemicals, pests, and pathogens,” says DARPA’s Blake Bextine.”Emerging molecular and modelling techniques may make it possible to reprogram these detection and reporting capabilities for a wide range of stimuli, which would not only open up new intelligence streams, but also reduce the personnel risks and costs associated with traditional sensors.”